Skip to main content

 Moving beyond the foundational understanding of diluents, we can examine the specific mechanisms by which an improper choice can lead to an immunological response.
 The issue extends beyond simple bacterial contamination.
 The very chemical environment created by the diluent can alter the physical structure of the peptide molecules, a process known as aggregation.

 Peptides are complex, three-dimensional structures, and their shape is integral to their function.
-When these molecules unfold or clump together, they can form aggregates that the may recognize as foreign, triggering an unwanted immune reaction.
+When these molecules unfold or clump together, they can form aggregates that the immune system may recognize as foreign, triggering an unwanted immune reaction.
 This is a concept known as immunogenicity, the capacity of a substance to provoke an immune response.

 Peptide aggregation can be influenced by a variety of factors, including pH, temperature, and the presence of impurities.
 An inappropriate diluent can create a suboptimal environment that encourages aggregation.
 For example, if a peptide is reconstituted with a solution that is not at the correct pH, it can cause the peptide to misfold and form aggregates.